jimktrains/k5/README.md

 Records are a basic tool in k5.
 The can be declared in two ways.
 The first uses indention, like python

     Person as {:
-        fname as String
+        fname as a String
-        lname as String
+        lname as a String
-        age as Integer
+        age as a Integer

 and the second is a more traditional comma-separated list

-    Person as { fname as String, lname as String, age as Integer }
+    Person as { fname as a String, lname as a String, age as a Integer }

 To create a record, to call a method, lets say there are analogous ways